seraphimsakiewicz/iGive/README.md

 # iGive

-An application for blood donors where you register with your blood type and receive notifications when blood donations are needed.
+An application for blood donors to register with their blood type and receive notifications when blood donations are needed.

 Instructions for launching the application: